EOSIO/eos/README.md

 source ~/.bash_profile
 ```

-## Building and running a node
+## Building and running a node <a href="runanode"></a>

-### Getting the code
+### Getting the code <a href="getcode"></a>

-To download all of the code, download Eos and a recursion or two of submodules.
+To download all of the code, download EOS source code and a recursion or two of submodules.
 The easiest way to get all of this is to do a recursive clone:

 `git clone https://github.com/eosio/eos --recursive`